LLNL/llnl.github.io/about/faq.md

     * See helpful hints on [GitHub's topic help page](https://help.github.com/articles/about-topics/).
 Add tags relevant to your project's programming language, platforms, and more (e.g., Python, HPC, Linux).

-2. Let [X/Twitter](https://twitter.com/LLNL_OpenSource) followers know your project is available on GitHub.
-Feel free to tag the `@LLNL_OpenSource` handle on your own tweet, or submit a request to [open-source@llnl.gov](mailto:open-source@llnl.gov) so we can post on your behalf.
+2. Let [X/Twitter](https://twitter.com/Livermore_Comp) followers know your project is available on GitHub.
+Feel free to tag the `@Livermore_Comp` handle in your own post, or submit a request to <comp-comms@llnl.gov> to post on your behalf.

 3. Publicize any outreach activities or major milestones related to your project such as:
    * A paper/poster/presentation is accepted at a conference